Palais de la Bourse, Lyon: History

-The construction started in 1856 and the first stone was laid on 15 March.
+The construction started in 1856 with the first stone laid on 15 March.
 The building was inaugurated by Napoleon III and Empress Eugenie on 25 August 1860.

-On 24 June 1894, president Sadi Carnot was assassinated leaving the building by the anarchist Caserio under the windows located on the rue de la République.
+On 24 June 1894, President Sadi Carnot was assassinated leaving the building by the anarchist Caserio under the windows located on the Rue de la République.

 Architecture

-The dimensions of the building are: 56.6 meters and 64.5 meters.
-It is composed of four corner pavilions and a central hall, called "Salle de la Corbeille".
+The dimensions of the building are 56.6 metres large and 64.5 metres wide.
+It is composed of four corner pavilions and a central hall, called the "Salle de la Corbeille".

-The decoration of the building, both in its facades that its interior, reflects the destination of the building : the statues of Justice, the Temperance, Agriculture, Trade and Industry.
+The decoration of the building, both in its facades that its interior, reflects its destination: the statues of Justice, the Temperance, Agriculture, Trade and Industry.
 The group around the clock on the facade is the work of Jean-Marie Bonnassieux.
-The exterior white marble statue, near the stairs and the Place des Cordeliers, is an allegory that personified Saône and Rhône joining their arms to point to the future.
-It was made in 1905 by sculptor Wermar.
+The exterior white marble statue, near the stairs and the Place des Cordeliers, is an allegory that personified the Saône and Rhône joining their arms to point to the future.
+It was made in 1905 by sculptor André Vermare.

 The two fronts at north and south are richly decorated with many entablatures, balconies and columns.
 Most paintings of interior ceilings are the work of artists from Lyon such as Antoine Claude Ponthus-Cinier or Jean-Baptiste Beuchot.

 Uses

-Initially devoted to host many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry of Lyon hosted :
+Initially devoted to host many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry of Lyon hosted: